 More than 40 civil-society organizations have signed on to a powerful open letter to the Canadian government calling for urgent changes to the Temporary Residence Visa for Gazans with extended family in Canada.

-The full text of the letter below, followed by the list of current signatories.
+The full text of the letter is below, followed by the list of current signatories.
 The list will be updated as more organizations sign on to the letter.

 To: Prime Minister Trudeau, Minister Miller, Minister Joly, Deputy Minister Kochhar, and Deputy Minister Morrison: